consulo/consulo/README.md

 > mvn package

 If you want run Consulo from repository
- * as desktop application execute
+ * as desktop application

    > mvn install

    > mvn consulo:run -pl:consulo-sandbox-desktop

- * as web application execute
+ * as web application

    > mvn install